Ad

 Lawyers are not allowed to represent parties except under specific circumstances.
 Parties are self- represented.
 Due to the cost of engaging a lawyer, people involved in disputes of this size do not usually engage a lawyer.
 The Court Offices are very helpful.

-The Courts Administration Authority has some self-help pages relating to minor civil matters.
+The Courts Administration Authority has some self-help pages relating to Minor Civil Claim.

 Refer also to our Courts Pages For Lawyers for general information about our Courts.